Moths Pest Control in Melbourne

 Colour, size, shape - unique in every way

 Moths can be more damaging to have in your home than you imagined.
-To add to it, each one varies in terms of appearance.
-A majority of moths you find in your office or home have a dull grey or brownish colour.
+While they vary in appearance a majority of moths you find in your office or home have a dull grey or brownish colour.
 The more exotic ones tend to hover around where there is greenery.
 They differ in terms of size too; some may be extremely small or about 2 cm, while some are large.
-You're bound to run into the different types at some point or the other.

 Like us, moths have a favorite food too!

 That's right, we all have our staple food and then food that we absolutely cannot resist.
-For moths their most loved thing to feed on is fabric.
+For moths it is fabric.
 Although attracted to pantry food, moths absolutely love feeding on fabric.

-That is why, if you spot moths around, you can be sure of that some fabric in your home has been attacked.
-Now when it comes to fabrics too, moths do not consume synthetic fabrics but tend to favour feeding on wool, silk, fur, etc.
+That is why, if you spot moths around, you can be sure some fabric in your home has been attacked.
+Now when it comes to fabrics too, moths do not consume synthetic fabrics but tend to favour feeding on wool, silk, fur, etc. You better watch out for all those expensive clothes and furnishings.

 All moths do not behave in the same way neither do they complete their life cycle the same way.
-Few of them actually bite you.
+Few of them actually bite you!
+And obviously you won't be expecting it!
 Compound eyes, long antennae, 4 wings that are covered with a double layer of scales and mouth parts that resemble tubes - that's what a typical moth looks like.
 Most of them complete their lifecycle causing minor damages.

 At best they tend to affect agricultural produce and clothes or furnishings.
 They may be attracted to light but they hide in dark places.
 So if you're conducting a search for them you should look in places that are dark like cupboards, corners, between the folds of clothes, under sinks, etc. It is important that you be on the lookout for them as it is not possible to spot signs of an infestation until too late.